JEOPARDY VE DEL CATALÀ-TROBADORESC “JOC PARTIT”

 10. (1) The Crusades: The crusading movement and the first four

-Crusades: THE FOURTH CRUSADE AND THE LATIN EMPIRE OF CONSTANTINOPLE
+Crusades: THE FOURTH CRUSADE AND THE LATIN EMPIRE OF

 ...
 Reluctant to jeopardize the Crusade, Innocent gave conditional